 Lagunitas Hi-Fi Hops

-Zero calories, zero carbs, zero alcohol: All huge draws for anyone looking to try a weed-infused drink.
-This cannabis “brew” (read: sparkling water) from Lagunitas, a beloved Northern California brewery founded in 1993, is as delicious as it is innovative, receiving a wave of press as the first cannabis “beer” of its kind on the market.
+Zero calories, zero carbs, zero alcohol: all huge draws for anyone looking to try a weed-infused drink.
+This cannabis “brew” (read: sparkling water) from Lagunitas, a beloved Northern California brewery founded in 1993, is as delicious as it is innovative, receiving a wave of press as the first cannabis “beer” of its kind on the market in 2018.

-These potent tonics are well-liked weed beverages in Oregon, Washington and California.
+These potent tonics by Mirth Provisions are well-liked weed beverages in Oregon, Washington and California.
 A nod to the end of cannabis prohibition, Legal offers brooding and elegant packaging in dark glass bottles.
 They are filled with unique and flavorful beverages, including an eye-opening Espresso Mocha.
-With 80 milligrams of THC, it is a fan favorite.
+With 80 milligrams of THC, it's a fan favorite.

-Legal Beverages' Sparkling Cranberry has 40 milligrams of CBD with cranberries from a local farm on Washington's Long Beach Peninsula.
-Other desirable flavors to drink?
-Sparkling Lemon Ginger, Rainer Cherry and Pomegranate.
+Legal Beverages' Sparkling Cranberry has 40 milligrams of CBD and is made with cranberries from a local farm on Washington's Long Beach Peninsula.
+Check out other flavors including Sparkling Lemon Ginger, Rainier Cherry and Pomegranate.

 This Colorado-born company is a staple in the well-established Rocky Mountains market.
-Since its founding in 2010, it has grown to serve California, Nevada, Maryland, Michigan Oklahoma and now Canada.
+Since its founding in 2010, it has grown to serve California, Colorado, Maryland, Michigan, Nevada, Oklahoma and now Canada.
 Dixie products use cannabis from quality growers, including Choice Labs among others.
-Dixie Elixirs is even partnering with Arizona Iced Tea in the U.S. and Canada to infuse various edibles and versions of its teas for the cannasseur.

 Favorites in the Elixir lineup include the Half & Half, a tangy and sweet Arnie Palmer available in both 100 milligram and 200 milligram servings of THC; a sweet, slightly warm and spicy Root Beer that contains 100 milligrams per bottle; and the Berry Lemonade, a super-sweet purple lemonade, all of which are best served cold.

 The cap of the drink itself makes for easy dosing, with a recommended 6 milligrams per serving to start.
-Dixie's lineup of beverages is gluten-free and vegan.
+Dixie's lineup of beverages are gluten-free and vegan.

-Makers of cannabis-infused elixirs, Tinley bottles look right at home on any modern “weed cart” (the stoner's version of a bar cart).
+Makers of cannabis-infused mixers and elixirs, Tinley's bottles look right at home on any modern “weed cart” (the stoner's version of a bar cart).
 Its tonics come in High Horse, made with spicy ginger and lime and Stone Daisy with blue agave and lime.
 Each flavor is infused with a Pineapple Jack sativa strain to the tune of 10 milligrams of THC per bottle.

 These little beauties are only 30 calories and contain just 6 grams of sugar per bottle.
 Best of all?
 They may remind you of your favorite alcoholic elixirs, without the hangover.